 If an employee is offered and accepts suitable alternative work within the company, it will take effect without a break from the previous employment and will be confirmed in writing.
-If the offer is refused, the employee may forfeit his or her redundancy payment.
 Employees will receive appropriate training and will be entitled to a four-week trial period to see if the work is suitable.
 This trial period may be extended by mutual agreement to provide additional training.
-During this period, employees are free to terminate their employment and if they do, would be treated as if they had been made redundant on the day the old job ended.
+During this period, employees are free to terminate their employment and, if they do, would be treated as if they had been made redundant on the day the old job ended.
 They would then receive any redundancy pay to which they are entitled.